North Island brown kiwi: Courtship and reproduction

+Vocalisations

+Kiwi species possess unique vocalisations that, like those of other bird species, are proposed to serve in a variety of different social functions.
+The most common distinctive sound produced by the North Island brown kiwi is termed the "whistle call", which is performed solo or in a duet.
+Mates exclusively perform duets as a form of pair communication.

+Generally, the vocalisations of the North Island brown kiwi are believed to play roles in territory defence, social communication and reproductive/ courtship purposes.
+It has been observed that call rates tend to increase during the breeding period and decrease during the incubation period.
+Corfield's work has suggested that North Island brown kiwi vocalisation is suited for short-range calls to close-by individuals and territory neighbours.

+There are notable differences between the two sexes' vocalisations.
+Male North Island brown kiwi calls produce high-pitched (≤36) multi-harmonic notes, whereas females typically emit low-frequency notes.
+These differences are attributed to differences in the structure and size of their sound producing throat organs.
+Additionally, males have been observed to have a significantly higher call rate compared to females.

 Conservation

 The North Island brown kiwi is Vulnerable, per the IUCN Red List, with the major threat coming from predators, such as dogs, cats, and stoat (Mustela erminea).
 94% of chicks die before breeding in areas where mammalian pest control is not carried out.
 It has an occurrence range of 38400 km2, with a population, estimated in 2000, of 35,000.

-In 1996 there were around 35,000 North Island Brown Kiwis and in 2006 there were 20,000.
+In 1996, there were around 35,000 North Island brown kiwi.
+In 2006, there were 20,000.

-Nationwide studies show that on average only 5 percent of kiwi chicks survive to adulthood.
+Nationwide studies show that on average only 5% of kiwi chicks survive to adulthood.
 However, in areas under active pest management, survival rates for North Island brown kiwi can be far higher.
 For example, prior to a joint 1080 poison operation undertaken by DOC and the Animal Health Board in Tongariro Forest in 2006, 32 kiwi chicks were radio-tagged.
 57% of the radio-tagged chicks survived to adulthood.
 Thanks to ongoing pest control, the adult kiwi population at Tongariro has almost doubled since 1998.

+In 2006, kiwi were released into Remutaka Forest Park by the Remutaka Conservation Trusts.
+As of 2024, the population has reached 300 individuals in the park and surrounding areas, extending to Upper Hutt and Whitemans Valley.

+In 2022, eleven North Island brown kiwi were released on Wellington's South Coast after a 100 year absence.
+Fifty more kiwi were released into the hills of Wellington in May 2023.